ZOOEEER/Brenda-Parser-and-API/README.md

 # Brenda-Parser-and-API
+1. Processing the brenda-downloaded TXT file to obtain data.
-The encapsulated API to obtain data of the brenda enzyme database online and the code for processing the brenda-downloaded TXT file to obtain data.
+2. Encapsulated API to obtain data of the brenda enzyme database online.

 ## Brenda Parser